 To probe the space of possible aerosol measurement scenarios, two aerosol extinction coefficient profiles and four particle size distributions were used.
-The two extinction profiles, nominally specified at 750 nm, correspond to a background aerosol case, typical of the volcanically quiet period of the early 2000’s (Deshler et al., 2003) [29], and a volcanically enhanced case which was taken from OSIRIS measurements two months after the Nabro eruption in 2012 (Bourassa et al., 2012c) [30].
+The two extinction profiles, nominally specified at 750 nm, correspond to a background aerosol case, typical of the volcanically quiet period of the early 2000’s (Deshler et al., 2003) [32], and a volcanically enhanced case which was taken from OSIRIS measurements two months after the Nabro eruption in 2012 (Bourassa et al., 2012c) [33].
 Both profiles are shown in Figure 2.
 The four particle size distributions were also chosen to represent typical background and volcanically enhanced cases.
 The background cases are both single mode lognormal distributions with somewhat different, but still typically observed, size parameters.
 A bi-modal lognormal particle size distribution was used for the volcanically enhanced cases, with one fine mode and one coarse mode, each comprising an equal fraction of the total extinction.
 All of the parameters of the size distributions are detailed in Table 1.
-These selected distributions are based on in-situ balloon particle counter measurements from Laramie, Wyoming (Deshler et al., 2003) [29].
+These selected distributions are based on in-situ balloon particle counter measurements from Laramie, Wyoming (Deshler et al., 2003) [32].
 The size distributions were used for translating the extinction profiles, which are specified at 750 nm, to other wavelengths by scaling the extinction by the ratio of the Mie scattering cross sections corresponding to the size distribution at the two wavelengths.

-Figure 2: The two aerosol profiles used in this study.
-The blue is a background aerosol extinction levels, and the red curve is a representative aerosol profile after the Nabro eruption.
+Figure 2: The two aerosol extinction profiles used in this study.
+The blue profile represents a background aerosol extinction levels, and the red curve is a representative aerosol profile after the Nabro eruption.
+The aerosol optical depths are 3.9x10-3 and 1.335x10-2 for the background and Nabro profiles respectively.